mah0001/metadata-editor-docs-v2/documenting_indicator.md

 - **`mandate`**
    - **`mandate`** Description of the institutional mandate or of a set of rules or other formal set of instructions assigning responsibility as well as the authority to an organization for the collection, processing, and dissemination of statistics for this indicator.
    - **`URI`** A link to a resource (document, website) describing the mandate.

 - **`time_periods`** The time period covers the entire span of data available for the indicator.
 The time period has a start and an end and is reported according to the periodicity provided in a previous element.
+The dates should be entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY).
   - **`start`** The initial date of the indicator in the dataset.
-The start date should be entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY).
   - **`end`** The end date is the latest date for which an estimate for the indicator is available.
-The end date should be entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY).
   - **`notes`** Additional information on the time period.

 - **`ref_country`** A list of countries or economies for which data are available in the indicator.
 This element is somewhat redundant with the next element (`geographic_units`) which may also contain a list of countries.
 Identifying geographic areas of type "country" is important to enable filters and facets in data catalogs (country names are among the most frequent queries submitted to catalogs).